EducationalTestingService/rsmtool/doc/column_selection_rsmtool.rst

 Fine-grained column selection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 To manually select columns to be used as features, you can provide a data file in one of the :ref:`supported formats <input_file_format>`.
-The file must contain a column named ``feature`` which specifies the names the feature columns that should be used for scoring model building.
+The file must contain a column named ``feature`` which specifies the names of the feature columns that should be used for scoring model building.
 For additional flexibility, the same file also allows you to describe transformations to be applied to the values in these feature columns before being used in the model.

 .. _example_feature_csv: